-Nearly everyone has a job or company they dream about.
-Something that would feed the soul while paying the bills.
+Nearly everyone dreams about a job that would feed the soul while paying the bills.

 But what if your dream company never seems to be hiring?
 What if every time you log onto its career page, a blank screen stares back at you?